-The biggest issue you’re going to face in website code and structure?
-Consistency, infrastructure, and scalability.
+Your website needs to be fast, secured (HTTPS vs HTTP), and mobile-friendly, no ifs, ands, or buts.
+Aside from tackling those three beasts, the biggest issues you’re going to face in website code and structure are consistency, infrastructure, and scalability.
 Creating a unified SEO strategy can be incredibly laborious.
-At the same time, this is exactly what is required to create a foundation for (arguably) the most important aspect of SEO – relevant and valuable website content to compete in each location’s search market and competition.
+At the same time, this is exactly what is required to create a foundation for (arguably) the most important aspect of SEO—relevant and valuable website content to compete in each location’s search market and competition.

 Regardless if you’re a franchisor or franchisee, make sure you have constant, consistent communication with the other party and have regular checks to make sure all are aligned and in the loop.
 If you choose a franchise marketing company, make sure you choose one that has experience with creating and managing multiple brand sites and understands the ins and outs of the franchisee-franchisor relationship.

 - How Fast Should My Website Be?

 - 5 Reasons Your Website Should Be HTTPS

 Tip for Franchisors: Many franchise websites or collections of websites are massive in size.
 Often, there’s a lot to handle within one CMS that manages all the locations either on one domain or individual websites.
 You also may be dealing with multiple franchise owners managing their own website and have to ensure that everyone adheres to a certain consistent standard.
 We recommend you create shared assets and shore up your website infrastructure to be as supportive to your franchisees as possible.